 Nematodes are one of the few plant pests that remain hidden in the soil, damaging your Boston fern where it’s hard to tell anything is going wrong.
 These pests are tiny worms that are too small to see with the bare eye.

 You’ll need a soil test to determine if this is the problem with your plant, which may not be worth the effort for a single ailing houseplant.
 Most nematodes affecting indoor ferns will cause fronds to become wilted individually, which is not a sign of a lack of watering.
-New fronds may come out stunted or curled with an obvious deformed appearance.
+New fronds may come out stunted, curled, or turn yellow with a prominent deformed appearance.

 Only spraying the soil off of the roots of the fern and repotting your Boston fern in a new batch of soil mix that is not contaminated will help, and it may not save the plant.
 Where possible, it’s worth inspecting new Boston ferns that show signs of having nematode damage before completing the purchase.